 BUSY IS NO EXCUSE

 I’m just as afraid of failing as the next person but I don’t let it stop me.
 At the end of the day you can’t fail by trying.

-Best of luck with your writing and don’t forget to download your free creative writing tracker.
-It’s just over on the right of this page – so you can keep track of your writing progress.
+While you’re here don’t forget to download your free creative writing tracker.
+It’s just over on the right of this page.